-It points out that maybe you are just becoming aware of what was always there, and that that’s okay.
+It points out that maybe we are just becoming aware of what was always there, and that that’s okay.
 So go easy on your good self.
+At Caitlin shares:

 “Since the age of 13, when my ovaries cranked into action, I have been regularly bathed in oestrogen, progesterone and testosterone.
 You can Wikipedia what these hormones/drugs do.
 I can tell you what their primary effect is.
 They make you a bit stoned and lovely…we’re kind of high on nature’s sexy Valium.
 However, as your perimenopause gathers pace, you experience what I can only describe as increasing sobriety.

 Of course, this is the cliché of the suddenly furious menopausal battle axe, that somehow the menopause has “made her angry”.
 No. It’s that the menopause has stopped her being so blithe and forgiving.
 It’s uncovered her actual personality and thoughts, underneath all the hormones.
 This is a very important distinction.”

 What should I do if I think my mental health issues are menopause related?